Convert Youtube to Mp3!

 I do his all the time when I learn songs myself, it’s really handy.

-I would expect you to do this with songs you learn in general, if you do it with one of my You Tube video versions I’d be very honored, still would prefer a video response though
+I would expect you to do this with songs you learn in general, if you do it with one of my You Tube video versions I’d be very honoured, still would prefer a video response though